 If a CSA certificate label is removed or lost, a new label cannot be issued and so the home must be re-certified.

-The BC Safety Authority will allow a licensed electrical contractor to inspect the home’s wiring to ensure it meets safety standards.
+Technical Safety BC will allow a licensed electrical contractor to inspect the home’s wiring to ensure it meets safety standards.
 An electrical approval label is prepared and can be used in lieu of a CSA label to list the manufactured home for sale.
-Contact the BC Safety Authority at 1 866 566-7233 for more information.
+Contact Technical Safety BC at 1 866 566-7233 for more information.

 Safety Standards Act, Electrical Safety Regulation, Section 21: The law states a person must not sell a used manufactured home unless the electrical equipment meets current standards and a CSA label is displayed by the appropriate provincial safety manager.